 DG systems may power both residential and commercial buildings.
 They can also be connected to a microgrid, which is a small-scale grid that provides electricity to a specific area, such as a hospital, university, or military installation.
 Distributed generation helps to improve energy efficiency, reduce the environmental impact of power generation, and strengthen system resilience.

-The distributed energy generation market is driven by several factor such as increasing demand for renewable energy, growing focus on grid modernization and decentralization, reducing cost of clean energy technologies, rising adoption of residential and commercial rooftop solar and many others.
-However, the high capital investment might be hindering the industry expansion.
+The distributed energy generation market is driven by several factors, such as increasing demand for renewable energy, growing focus on grid modernization and decentralization, reducing cost of clean energy technologies, rising adoption of residential and commercial rooftop solar, and many others.
+However, the high capital investment might be hindering the industry’s expansion.

 - According to the India Brand and Equity Foundation, the installed solar energy capacity has increased by 26 times in the last 9 years and stands at 73.32 GW as of December 2023.
 In 2023, India has added 7.5 GW of solar power capacity.
 During January 2024, the capacity addition from solar energy stood at 9008.47 MW.